AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 - A C++ compiler
 - PETSc and SLEPc packages

-Note that the same versions of the C++ compiler and MPI module are used to compile PETSc and SLEPc as those used to build the executable.
+Note that the same versions of the C++ compiler and MPI module that were used to compile PETSc and SLEPc must be used to build the executable.
 Please refer to [README](./../../README.md) for instructions on installing PETSc and SLEPc.

-The process of running the $\text{RSVD}-\Delta t$ algorithm can be divided into two main parts: the transient simulation and the $\text{RSVD}-\Delta t$ algorithm.
+The process of running the $\text{RSVD}-\Delta t$ algorithm can be divided into two main parts: the transient simulation and the main $\text{RSVD}-\Delta t$ algorithm.
 Before defining the variables specific to each part, we will first cover the variables that are common to both.

 ### Common variables between transient and $\text{RSVD}-\Delta t$